 If you or a loved one have experienced this scenario first-hand or are in a similar situation, then you may be at a loss of what to do next.
 Confusion, despair and anxiety are just some of the emotions you may be feeling right now as this legal nightmare unfolds.
 You want to put this horrible chapter in your life behind you, but aren't quite sure how.

 At the Neal Davis Law Firm, we understand the gravity of the situation and how you are feeling.
-If nearly 20 years of experience successfully representing clients in both state and federal courts has taught us one thing, it is the importance of acting quickly and judiciously when facing a serious sex offense charge like indecency with a child by exposure.
+If over 20 years of experience successfully representing clients in both state and federal courts has taught us one thing, it is the importance of acting quickly and judiciously when facing a serious sex offense charge like indecency with a child by exposure.
 We are prepared to pour decades of knowledge, experience and passion into your case in order to secure the best possible outcome.

 Discuss your case with Neal Davis, an experienced and committed Houston child sex crime defense attorney, to take the next step towards resolving this nightmare.
 There's no cost, no commitment - this first one's on us.